Zimbabwe president to return home after deadly turmoil

 Civic leaders called for Zimbabweans to stay at home for three days in protest.
 Other people took to the streets.
 Some looted, in desperation or anger.
 The military was called in, and with Mnangagwa overseas, the hard-line former military commander and Vice President Constantino Chiwenga was left in charge.
 A crackdown began.

-More than 600 people have been arrested, among them a prominent pastor and activist, Evan Mawarire, who has supported the protests on social media and now faces a possible 20 years in prison on a subversion charge.
+More than 600 people have been arrested, among them a prominent pastor and activist, Evan Mawarire, who has supported peaceful protests on social media and now faces a possible 20 years in prison on a subversion charge.
 More than 400 people have been denied bail, said his lawyer, Beatrice Mtetwa.
-On Sunday a court ruled that Mawarire has a case to answer and will hear his appeal to be released on bail on Monday.
+She said she will apply for bail at the High Court Monday.
+She said described the case against Mawarire as a “travesty of justice.”

 Mawarire has called it “heartbreaking” to see the new government acting like that of former leader Mugabe, who stepped down under military pressure in late 2017 and was succeeded by former protege Mnangagwa.

 In what critics have called an attempt to cover up abuses, the government in the past few days has imposed an internet shutdown across the country.
+On Monday, the High Court will hear a case challenging the internet restrictions.
+Although access to the internet is back, social media outlets such as Facebook, Twitter and Whatsapp are still blocked.

+Jacob Mafume, spokesman for the opposition Movement for Democratic Change party, said Mnangagwa’s return “was long overdue, in the first place he was not supposed to travel abroad when the country was burning from the economic and political crisis. … However, we don’t have confidence that his return will solve anything unless he opens lines of communication.
+What is needed is political dialogue but Mnangagwa has been avoiding us.”

-“Our country is going through one of the most trying periods in its history,” the Zimbabwe Catholic Bishops’ Conference said last week, lamenting the government’s “intolerant handling of dissent” and its failure to halt economic collapse.
+The Zimbabwe Catholic Bishops’ Conference last week lamented the government’s “intolerant handling of dissent” and its failure to halt economic collapse, concluding that “our country is going through one of the most trying periods in its history.”

 Follow Africa news at https://twitter.com/AP_Africa